fdeantoni/knot-step-acme/README.md

 nslookup ca.test
 ```

-### Host Networking for LAN Access
+### Host Networking

-By default, this setup uses Docker's bridge networking for isolation.
-If you want to make the services accessible from your LAN (e.g., for use with Kubernetes clusters or other machines), you can switch to host networking.
+By default, this setup uses Docker's bridge networking for isolation which is generally the recommended method.
+If really want, though, you can switch to host networking.

 You can do so by setting `network_mode: host` in the docker-compose.yml file, e.g.: